stolen/pico_cc_flasher/README.md

-[!NOTE]
+> [!NOTE]
-I (temporarily) lost my interest in CC chips, so
+> I lost my interest in CC chips, so
-* I may be very slow to respond
+> * I may be very slow to respond
-* I will not implement anything as I dont't have hardware nearby
+> * I will not implement anything as I dont't have hardware nearby
-* maintainers wanted
+> * maintainers wanted

 # Standalone CC25xx firmware flasher
 ## Features